 Are you concerned that others are going to judge you based on your appearance?

 I assume they will, and I'm ok with that.
 I went into this fully realizing the ramifications of my decision to do it, and I fully accept how this will affect myself and those who associate themselves with me.
 I think most people who know me know that I don't take big decisions like this lightly.

 |Do you have any regrets?

 Absolutely none.
-I'm as firm in my decision to have gotten this tattoo now as I was 6 months ago when I booked the appointment with the tattoo artist.
+I'm as firm in my decision to have gotten this tattoo now (also 4 months later) as I was 6 months ago when I booked the appointment with the tattoo artist.
 There was literally zero hesitation when the day drew nearer.
 Most tattoo parlours have a deposit of $50, so they at least get a little bit of money if someone books an appointment but then bails when they realize that they no longer want it.
 When first booking the tattoo appointment, I not only paid that $50 deposit, but pre-paid $200 for the tattoo.
 Apparently, this is very uncommon, as most people want to pay the minimum deposit possible, due to worried that they may bail out.
 I had no hesitations 6 months ago, and that followed through right up until now.
-When the artist first touched the needle to my skin, I didn't say "oh my god, this is never coming off", but rather "yeah, that doesn't hurt nearly as much as I anticipated.
+When the artist first touched the needle to my skin, I didn't think "oh my god, this is never coming off", but rather "yeah, that doesn't hurt nearly as much as I anticipated.
 Do your thing, man."
 Generally speaking, in my life... if I make a major, life-altering decision, I do all of the research possible from as many sides of the issue as possible.
 I make sure I'm well educated on the subject, and do my homework to make sure that what I'm getting myself into will turn out as much like I want it to as possible.
 In this respect, I believe I was absolutely successful.